ENERGY

 Combined with an online reservation system for meeting rooms, workstations and cafeteria seats, employees can make autonomous decisions, such as reserving spaces or choosing to eat in another restaurant to avoid long waiting times.

 In addition, restaurant staff can plan meal production according to forecast occupancy rates, saving time and reducing waste.
-In-depth analytics also provide information on employee movements, helping to optimise layouts and improve the overall experience.
+In-depth analytics also provide information on employee movements, helping to optimize layouts and improve the overall experience.

 Environmental trends